civiform/docs/README.md

 # CiviForm documentation

-Welcome to the documentation for [CiviForm](https://github.com/seattle-uat/civiform).
+Welcome to the documentation for Civiform.